-expect that an imposed number of calories (which is usually a fraction of what we require), will make us feel full.
+We expect that an imposed number of calories (which is usually a fraction of what we require), will make us feel full.

-Let’s think for a moment whether these assumptions sound plausible.
-Firstly, we are not robots which can be pre-programmed to be satisfied with a fixed amount of calories day in, day out.
-Some days we are hungrier.
-Some days we are less hungry.
-To eat a predetermined amount of calories would mean overeating when we are less hungry and/or feeling deprived on days when we restrict ourselves to less food than what we are actually hungry for.
+First, we are not robots and can't be pre-programmed to be satisfied with a fixed amount of calories day in day out.
+To eat a predetermined amount of calories would mean over eating when we are less hungry and vice versa.

 Compare a large apple with a 250ml Tetra Pak of juice.
 Both have 100 calories, yet the apple provides a greater feeling of fullness.
-Our body is ‘blind’ to liquid calories, so the juice is likely to be forgotten in a matter of minutes and leave us searching for food again.
+Our body is ‘blind’ to liquid calories, so the juice is likely to be forgotten in a matter of minutes and leave us wanting to eat more.
 The texture of a food can also affect the amount we eat.
-Which would fill you more – an average sized cooked potato or a single 20g packet of Multipack Potato Chips?
-And again, both have 100 calories.
-These examples show that we can’t rely on calories to regulate our eating.
+What would be more filling – an average sized cooked potato or a single 20g packet of Multipack Potato Chips?
+And again, both contain 100 calories.
+These examples show that we simply can’t rely on calories to regulate our eating.

+The amount of calories does not equate to fullness.
 Our body does not ask for food if it is not hungry.
 Our body does not ask for food if it is full.
 We eat according to appetite and we stop according to fullness.
 Not because of calories.

 For more help with ditching calorie counting and enjoying natural eating, contact Eatwiser.